17 Feb 2016

-The machine is left to sort through the data and look for patterns with no human input and then represent it visually in a way that can be analysed.
+The machine is left to sort through the data and look for patterns with no human input and then represent it visually in a way that can be analyzed.

 The benefit of this type of machine learning is that it can give insights that a business didn’t even know it was looking for.

-If you want a machine that not only analyses data, but can also learn how to utilise the resulting information to complete tasks more efficiently, you need:
+If you want a machine that not only analyses data, but can also learn how to utilize the resulting information to complete tasks more efficiently, you need: